-Launching regional innovations and experimentations (AIKO) is one of the regional development measures initiated by the Government of Prime Minister Sipilä.
-The aim is to ensure Finland’s competitiveness, promote growth and use resources and expertise available in different parts of the country.
-Regional business structures will be strengthened by improving operating environments and the ability of the regions to adopt new operating models.
+Launching regional innovations and experimentations (AIKO) was one of the regional development measures initiated by the Government of Prime Minister Sipilä.
+The aim was to ensure Finland’s competitiveness, promote growth and use resources and expertise available in different parts of the country.
+Regional business structures were strengthened by improving operating environments and the ability of the regions to adopt new operating models.

-Launching regional innovations and experimentations (AIKO) involves three tools:
+Launching regional innovations and experimentations (AIKO) involved three tools: